wangshenguiuc/set2gaussian/README.md

 ## Dataset
 We provide the dataset and embeddings of 13,886 gene sets from NCI, Reactome, and MSigDB [figshare](https://figshare.com/projects/Set2Gaussian/71099)
+A sample dataset is in the data folder. network.txt is the network node1\tnode2\tweight\n. node_set.txt is the node set.
+The format is set\tnode\n

 ## How to run